yanivnizan/knowledge-base/src/documents/docs/platforms/ios/Events.html.md

 @implementation VirtualCurrencyStorage
 ...
+// This method overrides the method in VirtualItemStorage.
 - (void)postBalanceChangeToItem:(VirtualItem*)item withBalance:(int)balance andAmountAdded:(int)amountAdded {

+    // A postChangedBalance event is fired.
     [EventHandling postChangedBalance:balance forCurrency:(VirtualCurrency*)item withAmount:amountAdded];
 }
 ...
 @end

-// In your game you'll need to listen for the events fired throughout iOS-store and handle them accordingly.
-// In our example, we listen for the event of a change in balance...
+// In our MuffinRush example, we listen for the event of a change in balance.
 @implementation VirtualCurrencyPacksViewController
 ...
 - (void)viewDidLoad {